zero-one-software/linear_regression_trend/README.md

 This is a simple gem to help calculate linear regression trendlines for a given list of samples.

+## Note

+This gem was created [using this gist.](https://gist.github.com/scottsbaldwin/1733588) originally [authored by Scott Baldwin.](https://github.com/scottsbaldwin).
+Thanks dude.

 ## Installation

 Add this line to your application's Gemfile: